 Welcome to the second of my occasional Brian’s Travel Spot series (or the fourth, depending on how they’re counted!).
 The first Travel Spot covered my adventures in the summer of 2015 as I flew to New England, travelled across America by train and then spent a week in the Pacific Northwest (the whole trip took three weeks, so I split the Travel Spot into three parts, hence this might be the fourth).

 Semantics apart, the aim, as in the previous Travel Spots, is to provide a record of my travels, something a little different from posting the actual Coffee Spots I visit (which always takes place after the event).
-This trip is taking me to old stomping grounds: New York, Philadelphia, Washington DC, back to New York and then on to Providence and, finally, Boston.
-As before, I’m flying with British Airways and all the internal travel in on Amtrak, the US national rail network.
+This trip took me to old stomping grounds: New York, Philadelphia, Washington DC, back to New York and then on to Providence and, finally, Boston.
+As I did in 2015, I flew with British Airways, while all the internal travel in the US was on Amtrak, the US national rail network.

-I say old stomping grounds since this is (and I think I’ve counted correctly) my 13th trip to the New England/New York/DC area (my fourth with my Coffee Spot hat on).
+I say old stomping grounds since this was (and I think I’ve counted correctly) my 13th trip to the New England/New York/DC area (and the fourth with my Coffee Spot hat on).
 While it will only be my third visit to the likes of Philadelphia and Providence, it’s easily 10+ for New York and Boston.
-The first part of my trip consisted of:

 - Monday, 8th February: Flying from Manchester